-Historically, franchise brands have been allowed to immediately recognize the initial franchise fees earned from incoming franchisees, which average $36,000, when all material services or conditions relating to the sale have been substantially performed or satisfied.
-For small business, “emerging brands,” the recognition of this income is critical to the financial stability of entrepreneurs who are beginning to grow their business.
+In 2016, FASB issued Topic 606 that changed revenue recognition rules, which indirectly required franchise brands to collect franchise fees over the term of a franchise agreement.
+Historically, franchise brands have been allowed to immediately recognize the initial franchise fees earned from incoming franchisees, which average $36,000.
+Particularly for emerging brands, the recognition of this income is critical to the financial stability of these companies that are growing their business.

 In 2019, private companies were required to comply with the Financial Accounting Standards Board (FASB)’s new ASC 606 revenue recognition standards, requiring franchise brands to amortize their initial fees over the life of the franchise contract.
 For example, if a franchise brand receives $36,000 from a new franchise owner, the brand would have to amortize the fee over the ten-year agreement, providing the brand with only $3,600 in cash per year.